 Villa, who is in camp with Spain ahead of the World Cup, will complete a guest stint with Melbourne City before linking up with New York City as they make their MLS debut in 2015.

-The 32-year-old striker became the first player to sign with New York City on Monday, after announcing he was leaving Atletico Madrid the day earlier, and will join Melbourne City on a 10-game contract to keep fit in the second half of this year.
+The 32-year-old striker became the first player to sign with New York City on Monday, after announcing he was leaving Atletico Madrid a day earlier, and will join Melbourne on a 10-game contract to keep fit in the second half of this year.

 With City having purchased Heart in January, Thursday's announcement underlined how different the Australian club's future could be with Abu Dhabi ownership, who also control Premier League champions Manchester City.

 Villa scored 13 goals for Atletico as the Madrid-based club won their first La Liga title in 18 years last season, while he also started in the Champions League final defeat to Real.

 The former Valencia and Barcelona forward is Spain's all-time leading goal-scorer with 56 strikes in 94 appearances and will be a key man for Vicente del Bosque, as the Europeans attempt to defend the World Cup in Brazil.

 As part of their re-branding to Melbourne City, the team will wear predominantly white shirts next season encorporating some blue, having been blocked from changing their home colours to all sky blue following objections from Sydney FC.